kbirde/accident_data/README.md

 # 1.0 INTRODUCTION:

 The main objective of this project is to process & extract accident data from the US National Highway Traffic Safety Adminstration (NHTSA) and to generate two different chart visualizations.
 The first visualization displays the accident location in the US state that the user chooses and the annual average number of accidents that occurs on each day of the week in that state.
-The second visualization shows the effects of wearing / not wearing seatbelts on fatality rate.
+The second visualization shows the effects of either wearing or not wearing seatbelts on the accident fatality rate.

 # 2.0 DATASET:

  The original accident data is available for download for the years 1975 - 2021 at the following web address: https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/.
 For the purpose of this project, two sets of data (ACCIDENT & PERSON) were selected for the year <b>2010</b>.
 Each file is of the comma separated values (CSV) format and has several features.
-In this project only 4 features, i.e. DAY_WEEK, HOUR, LATITUDE & LONGITUDE from the ACCIDENT_2010.csv file and 2 features, i.e. RES_USE, DEATH_DA from the PERSON_2010.csv files have been downselected for plotting purposes.
+In this project only 4 features, i.e. DAY_WEEK, HOUR, LATITUDE & LONGITUDE from the ACCIDENT_2010.csv file and 2 features, i.e. RES_USE & DEATH_DA from the PERSON_2010.csv files have been downselected for plotting purposes.
 These CSV files are stored in a sub-directory called CSV_DATA.

 # 3.0 MODULE DESCRIPTION